swift502/Krteq/README.md

 ### PCB

-Fabrication files in [production/pcb](production/pcb) are provided in several manufacturing formats.
-If another format was needed, the source Kicad 10 project is available in [source/kicad](source/kicad).
+Fabrication files can be found in [production/pcb](production/pcb) and are provided in several manufacturing formats.
 All the parts are SMD.
 The PCB is intended to be ordered already assembled for an easier (although more expensive) build process.

+If another format was needed, the source Kicad 10 project is available in [source/kicad](source/kicad).

 #### Suggested BOM